Elodoin/Noise_python/README.md

 # Short tutorial
 **1. Downloading seismic noise data (`S0_download_MPI.py`)**

 In this example, we aim to download all broadband CI stations operated during 4/Jul/2016, and store the data as one chunck of 24 h long continous recordings.

 To do this, we set `inc_hours=24` in the script.
 Also, `down_list` is set to be `False` since no station info is provided, and the info on the targeted region is given at L64. `flag` should be `True` if intermediate outputs/operational time is needed during downloading process.
 To run the code on a single core, go to your terminal setup with a python environment with required library as suggested above and run following command.

 ```python
 python S0_download_ASDF_MPI.py
 ```

 If you want to use multiple cores (e.g, 3), run the script with the following instead.
 ```python
 mpirun -n 3 python S0_download_ASDF_MPI.py
 ```

 ![downloaded data](/docs/src/downloaded.png)

 Two files with 12 hour long continous recordings.
 The names are pretty straightforward to understand. (more details on reading the ASDF files with downloaded data can be found in docs/src/ASDF.md)\

-    1b. download noise data for stations in a list\
 This time we try to download the data with a station list.
 For example, we use the station list outputed from example 1a to be here.
 To run this example, change the `down_list` to be `True`.
 This time, the region information will be useless.

     (plotting script is provide to show the waveforms)

 **2. Perform cross correlations (`S1_fft_cc_MPI.py`)**\
 This is the core script of NoisePy, which performs fft to the noise data for all of the data first before they are cross-correlated in frequency domain.
 Several options are provided for the cross correlation, including `raw`, `coherency` and `deconv`.
 We choose 'decon' as an example here.

     (show the cross-correlation functions from one single station)

 **3. Do stacking (`S2_stacking.py`)**\
 This script assembles all computed cross-correlation functions from S1, and performs final stacking (including substacking) of them. in particular, two options of linear and pws stacking methods are provided.

 Below is an example to plot the move-out of the final stacked cross-correlation.
 ```python
 import plot_modules,glob
 sfiles = glob.glob('/Users/chengxin/Documents/NoisePy_example/SCAL/STACK/*/linear*.h5')